srad/eTaskAdvisor.WebApi/README.md

 appsettings.json
 ```

-Define your connection string, if it's not the default localhost and define a custom `secret`.
+Define your connection string, if it's not the default localhost and define a custom `secret` value.

 Now you can start:
 ```bash